 NOTE: All available conference rooms are in high demand during the Fall semester and we will not honor last minute reservations, so finalize your exam time and date as early as possible or you face having to present in an undesirable room or having to reschedule.

 Turn in your completed Request to Schedule Doctoral Oral Examination form no later than three weeks prior (15 working days, M-F) to your exam date.
 The form itself states a two-week window, but we prefer three weeks to check your Plan of Work, check your file in MyPack for any outstanding issues, and to allow the Graduate School time to find your Graduate School Representative.
 We may not be able to process forms received fewer than two weeks (10 working days) prior to your scheduled exam date due to Grad School regulations.
 If you forget to turn in your form, you may have to reschedule — NO EXCEPTIONS.
 The Grad School requires enough time to assign a representative to attend prelims (if one is required).
-Committee members do not have to sign the exam request forms, but the Chemistry Grad Director’s signature is required.
-The Graduate School will send your exam forms to the Grad Office.
-Your committee will record their final decision on those forms on the day of the exam.
-Return the signed exam forms to the Grad Office immediately after you complete your prelim regardless of the type of decision your committee makes.
+Committee members do not need to sign the Exam Request Form, but Dr. Reza Ghiladi, the Director of Graduate Programs (DGP) does need to sign.
+The Graduate School will send your actual exam form, Report of the Committee, to the Grad Office.
+Arrangements will be made to deliver that form to your committee.

 *Each division has developed specific requirements that go hand-in-hand with our general program requirements.
 This includes scheduling and holding prelims in slightly different formats.
 Please review your corresponding divisional requirements and consult your advisor if you have any questions: Analytical, Inorganic, Organic, and Physical.